Hestercombe: Quintessential Somerset Gardens

-Hestercombe’s Landscape Garden, designed by Coplestone Warre Bampfylde, incorporates the restored eighteenth century Octagon Summerhouse and its framed views of the gardens both up and down the valley.
+Hestercombe’s Landscape Garden, designed by Coplestone Warre Bampfylde, incorporates the restored 18th century Octagon Summerhouse and its framed views of the gardens both up and down the valley.

 The Terrace Walk leads to the Chinese Seat and the Valley of Cascades glimpses through the trees to see the Pope’s Urn so named after the original design by William Kent for the poet Alexander Pope and erected in his garden at Twickenham.

 The spectacular Great Cascade is the dramatic centrepiece of the Landscape Garden and its theatrical effect was inspired by Bampfylde’s visit to William Shenstone’s garden, The Leasowes, in 1762.
 Opposite is another viewing point – the Rustic Seat allowing the visitor to stop and contemplate this sublime scene.

 Two ponds, the Box Pond and the Pear Pond make for tranquil places to sit and reflect on your journey around the gardens.
 And further garden buildings, the Gothic Alcove, the Temple Arbour, the Witch House and Mausoleum all punctuate the walk towards the restored 17th century Water Mill with its Dynamo House and Mill Room.

 Cross the manicured Orangery Lawns towards the Formal Gardens where you’ll find the Dutch Garden and the impressive Orangery.

 The Formal Gardens extend to the Rotunda with views across the East Rill and then follow the path across the Victorian Terrace overlooking the world acclaimed Great Plat resplendent with bright colours specified by garden designer Gertrude Jekyll.